romansavrulin/aasm_statecharts/README.md

   If you are going to graph a model that is a subclass of ActiveRecord (or any other Rails class), you must run this from your <RailsRoot> directory.
 Be sure to use the --directory option to specify the location of the models.

+  Example: To create a graph for the object MyModule::MyClass that is located in app/lib/my_module/my_class.rb
+    aasm_statecharts MyModule::MyClass

   Example: To create a graph for the model MembershipApplication that is a subclass of ActiveRecord (in Rails):
     aasm_statecharts application